python-jsonschema/jsonschema/docs/errors.rst

     Create a key function that can be used to sort errors by relevance.

+    Arguments:

+        weak (collections.Set):

-    :argument set weak: a collection of validator names to consider to be "weak".
+            a collection of validator names to consider to be "weak".
 If there are two errors at the same level of the instance and one is in the set of weak validator names, the other error will take priority.
-By default, :validator:`anyOf` and :validator:`oneOf` are considered weak validators and will be superseded by other same-level validation errors.
+By default, :validator:`anyOf` and :validator:`oneOf` are considered
+            weak validators and will be superseded by other same-level validation errors.

+        strong (collections.Set):

-    :argument set strong: a collection of validator names to consider to be "strong"
+            a collection of validator names to consider to be "strong"